-Note 1: The growth rate for the base rent is based on 1.6% of the preceding 12 months base rent and the growth rate for the variable rent is based on 0.75% to 1.25% of the tenant's gross revenue for the preceding year.
+Note 1: The growth rate for the base rent is based on 1.71% (2007: 1.6%) of the preceding 12 months base rent and the growth rate for the variable rent is based on 0.00% to 0.75% (2007: 0.75% to 1.25%) of the tenant's gross revenue for the preceding year.

-In relying on the valuation reports, the Manager is satisfied that the independent valuers have appropriate professional qualifications and recent experience in the location and category of the properties being valued.
+In relying on the valuation reports, the management is satisfied that the independent valuers have appropriate professional qualifications and recent experience in the location and category of the properties being valued.